amjadodeh/gnome-setup-scripts/README.md

 ## Quick Setup

-NOTE: This requires curl to run (obviously)
+NOTE: This requires curl to run

 To execute one of the scripts directly with a single command, run either of the following commands in your terminal: